vocdoni/docs/src/architecture/services/gateway.md

 ## API definition

-A Gateway exposes APIs that enable accesing peer-to-peer networks.
+A Gateway exposes APIs that enable accessing peer-to-peer networks.
 The currently supported API schemes are the following:

 + `Info API`: details about the gateway
 + `Census API` access to the Census Service